A Spot of Trouble

 ‘That’s fair enough.
 What does your boy think of it?’

 ‘Oh he loves it.
-He’s not allowed to tell anyone about it, but every night he asks me to tell him stories about fighting grime.’
+He’s not allowed to tell anyone about it.
+I told him if he keep it secret until he’s 18 then he can join.
+But every night he asks me to tell him stories about fighting grime.’

 ‘Aww, that’s cute.’